rebeccali/rebeccali.github.io/index.md

 I'm Rebecca.
 Right now I'm focusing on applying my skills in robotics to solve climate change after leaving my PhD program at UPenn.

-Drop me a line at make[AT]rebecca.li  I'm pretty friendly :)
+Drop me a line at make[AT]rebecca.li

-Last Updated: July 2021